-How to Optimize and Extend iPhone Battery Life
+How to Extend iPhone Battery Life

-Basic strategies to help extend iPhone battery life include heat reduction, control of charge-discharge cycles and optimization of power hungry IOS tweaks and apps.
+Basic strategies to help extend iPhone battery life include heat reduction, control of charge-discharge cycles and optimization of power-hungry IOS tweaks and apps.

-1. Control iPhone Heat
+1. Heat Reduction

 Heat that makes your hand or palm begin to feel uncomfortable is much heat.
 This may be as a result of: